This page was last updated on 16 December, 2021.

 – passengers with a positive COVID-19 test result issued at most 90 days before arrival and proof of medical discharge issued at least 10 days after the positive test;

-– passengers with a medical certificate issued at most 72 hours before departure stating lack of Coronavirus (COVID-19) symptoms if PCR tests are not available at the country of departure.
+– passengers with a medical certificate issued at most 72 hours before departure stating lack of Coronavirus (COVID-19) symptoms if PCR o RT-PCR tests are not available at the country of departure.
 They are subject to a COVID-19 test upon arrival.
-Details can be found at https://www.argentina.gob.ar/salud/coronavirus/ingresar-egresar-argentina/opcion-pcr-destino .
+Details can be found at https://www.argentina.gob.ar/salud/coronavirus/ingresar-egresar-argentina/opcion-pcr-destino

 – This does not apply to nationals and residents of Argentina.

-7. Passengers are subject to quarantine for 7 days.
+6. Passengers could be subject to quarantine for 7 days.

 Detailed Tourist Information

-In Argentina, measures to control the spread of COVID-19 have been extended until at least midnight on 21 May.
-The whole of the country is now in a phase of mandatory social distancing.
-The restrictions imposed may vary between jurisdictions.
+In Argentina, measures to control the spread of COVID-19 are ongoing.
+The entire country is in a phase of mandatory social distancing.
+Additional restrictions may vary between jurisdictions.

 Data Source: covidcontrols.co